braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/reporting_and_analytics/email_engagement.md

 # Email Insights dashboard

-The Email Insights dashboard helps you track and better understand where and when your customers are interacting with your emails.
-These reports provide rich and granular data for marketers on how to optimize your emails to drive greater engagement.
+> The Email Insights dashboard helps you track and better understand where and when your customers are interacting with your emails.

+The reports on this dashboard can provide rich and granular data for marketers on how to optimize your emails to drive greater engagement.

 ### Engagement by Mailbox Provider